// Portfolio — 2026

 Approach

-Talked to each group separately.
+I talked to each group separately.
 The insight: people weren't attached to the expensive phone — they were attached to not being given the cheap one.
 With only two options, the expensive phone was the rational default.
-Proposed an experiment, not a policy change.
-Anchored a new low tier, kept the existing top tier, introduced a middle option that genuinely met most needs.
+I proposed an experiment, not a policy change — anchoring a new low tier, keeping the existing top tier, and introducing a middle option that genuinely met most needs.
 The top tier stayed available, but with additional approvals — friction, not a ban.

 What changed